 This can be an issue because anti-inflammatory medications often have side effects, and the rest, ice, and elevation method may not fit in your schedule.

-Luckily there are many alternatives available to assist in relieving the pain and inflammation associated with this pain.
-Essential oils for tennis elbow can help to relieve the pain and inflammation without all of the side effects of taking oral medication.
+Luckily there are many alternatives available to assist in finding relief from inflammation associated with this type of injury.
+Essential oils for tennis elbow can help with pain relief and inflammation without all of the side effects of taking oral medication.

 1. Peppermint Oil

-Lavender essential oil acts as a mild sedative, acting on the neurotransmitter GABA, which works to calm the nervous system.
-When applied to the tendonitis in your elbow, it helps to relieve the pain directly instead of secondarily through the inflammation. (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6814313/)
+Lavender oil acts as a mild sedative, acting on the neurotransmitter GABA, which works to calm the nervous system.
+When applied to the tendonitis in your elbow, it helps to relieve the joint pain directly instead of secondarily through the inflammation.

 Rosemary essential oil has anti-inflammatory and analgesic properties to quiet your angry elbow.
-It’s even said to be more effective than acetaminophen in reducing the pain in your inflamed elbow. (https://pubmed.ncbi.nlm.nih.gov/17388768/)
+It’s even said to be more effective than acetaminophen in reducing stiffness and the intensity of your hurting tissue in your elbow.

 Helichrysum is a little pricier but worth the investment.
-When applied to the chronic inflammation of tennis elbow, It increases blood flow to the area in pain and speeds the healing process along.
+When applied to the chronic inflammation of tennis elbow and sore forearm muscles, It increases blood flow to the area in need and speeds the healing process along.

-How to Use Essential Oils on Your Tennis Elbow
+How to Use Essential Oils for Your Tennis Elbow?

 Essential oils are potent, meaning they are very strong.
 Their strength and potency are important to their healing properties, but it also makes it important for you to know a few points before beginning.